-Additional checks such as a driving record or credit report may be made on applicants for particular job categories if appropriate and job related.
+Additional checks such as a driving record or credit report may be made on applicants for job categories if appropriate and job related.

-Ford County also reserves the right to conduct a background check for current employees to determine eligibility for promotion or reassignment in the same manner as described above, or upon suspicion of post-hire criminal conviction.
+Ford County also reserves the right to conduct drug testing and a background check for current employees to determine eligibility for promotion or reassignment in the same manner as described above, or upon suspicion of post-hire criminal conviction (please refer to the most recently passed resolution set by the County Board).
+Ford County requires all prospective employees to pass a drug test before a final offer of employment is confirmed.
+See "Drug Free Workplace" starting on page 59.